-An Irish (and Scots and Scottish) ode to ethnic names Saint Patrick’s Day.
+An Irish (and Scots and Scottish) ode to ethnic names on Saint Patrick’s Day.

-“Charlie” is my assumed alias, as “Cai” is my legal personal name.
-I originally wanted to change to my birth name’s masculine form, yet do to the request of family, I didn’t.
-Man, was that the biggest regret of my sex change.
+“Charlie” is my new preferred nickname (“Charles” formally), as “Cai” is my legal personal name.
+I originally wanted to change to my deadname’s masculine form, yet do to the request of family, I didn’t.
+Man, was that the biggest regret of my transition.

 While I am in the process again to finally change to the masculine form of my birth name, let me celebrate why I did, for the time being, choose an ancient Gaelic name.